Tigers vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .375 with a double, a home run and four RBI.
+- Bichette has hit safely in six games in a row.
+During his last 10 games he is batting .356 with three doubles, a home run, a walk and five RBI.

 Bichette Recent Games